unitedastronomer/E1-572G-Hackintosh/src/ISSUES.md

-#### Note:
+### Note:
+* The install is taking too long?; **patience is key!**
+	* Do not manually power off or reboot your machine as this will break the installation and require reinstalling.
 * Do not use Migration Assistant within the Setup Assistant (setup screen right after macOS installation)
 * Do not use Migration Assistant if root patches are applied, revert patches first then apply them back after using Migration Assistant.
-* **Do not update AppleALC**. `-alcbeta` boot-arg allows AppleALC to load up until macOS Sequoia.
+* **Do not update AppleALC**.
 It is compiled to only contain layout 28 of ALC282.
-	* 86KB (vs. originally 3.43 MB).
-* The install is taking too long?; **patience is key!**
-	* Do not manually power off or reboot your machine as this will break the installation and require reinstalling.
-	* However, if you can't get past a looping error (`-v` boot-arg must be present to see), remove the battery, and press the power button for at least 30 seconds.

-Other Issues:
+* Can't add or adjust Memoji in settings?
+	* Scroll through the emojis, this will zoom out the icons allowing you to edit memojis.
 * Sleep may randomly break if the machine is still doing a heavy task while it is transitioning into sleep mode on it's own.
-Temporary disable sleep via `pmset` command if you are doing something important.
+	* Temporary disable sleep via `pmset` command if you are doing something important.
-* If you at least once booted from Windows then macOS, certain ports transfer from XHC to EHC after sleep.
-* VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties - such as the connector type, bus ID, etc.
+* VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties.
-* WiFi icon will only show one bar, this is a known issue with this WiFi card.

 ### What's not working?